 She has been composer in residence at Ircam, at GMEM of Marseille, at Casa de Velasquez (Madrid – 2015/2016) et at Villa Médicis (Académie de France à Rome – 2016/17).

 The Zaïde Quartet tour – from November 2015 to August 2016 - brought her Secondo Quartetto, commission of the ECHO – Rising Stars program, in Köln, Luxembourg, Baden Baden, Barcelone, Paris, Budapest, Vienne, Hambourg, Bruxelles, Amsterdam, Birmingham, Londres, Lisbonne, Stockholm, Porto.

-In October 2017 Michael Schmid premiered the first part of a 45′ cycle for player-piano and flute : Man sitting at the piano I. The third part of the cycle - Piano (without the man) sitting – having been premiered in Rome at Swimming is Saving exposition curated by Chiara Parisi.
+In October 2017 Michael Schmid premiered the first part of a 45′ cycle for player-piano and flute : Man sitting at the piano I. The second part of the cycle - Piano (without the man) sitting – having been premiered in Rome at Swimming is Saving exposition (July 2017) curated by Chiara Parisi.
 The third and last part of the cycle – Man sitting at the piano II, for bass-flute and player-piano – has been commissioned by Klangforum and will be premiered in 2020.

-Upcoming projects include a new work for Luxembourg Philharmonic Orchestra (@Rainy Days, November 2018) and her third string quartet for Diotima quartet (@Wittener Tage für neue Kammermusik, May 2019), and a new work for SWR Orchestra (@Donaueschinger Musiktage).
+Upcoming projects include her third string quartet “Flowers #3 (dripping)” for Diotima quartet (@Wittener Tage für neue Kammermusik, May 2019), and a new work for SWR Orchestra (@Donaueschinger Musiktage).